Learn how to sew a hat with this DIY tutorial. Free sewing pattern template included to make a hat customized for you.

 Next, sew the side band together at the side seam.
 I sew the interfacing with the main fabric, and the lining separately.

 Pin the side band to the crown.
 As you can see, the crown is flat at the seam line, but not at the edges.
+This is OK as long as your seamlines match.
 Stitch.
 Repeat with main fabric crown/side band.
+Trim down seam allowances after stitching.

 Notch the brim in the seam allowance all around the inside edge.